Sharon Osbourne Rocks Pink Hair & Cuddles Her Three Furbabies In New Instagram Share

-Sharon Osbourne rocked pink hair and cuddled three of her furbabies in a new Instagram share.
+Sharon Osbourne rocked pink hair and cuddled three of her fur babies in a new Instagram share.
 The Talk host posted the intimate pic with a tongue-in-cheek caption regarding one of her pups that sent her followers into a tizzy.

-The 67-year-old wife of rocker Ozzy Osbourne planted a kiss on one of her three dogs as they all snuggled together in her lap.
-She revealed in the caption that one of her animals is a real scene-stealer and in a sequence of three slideshow images, focused on who tried to upstage their celebrity fur mom the most.
+The 67-year-old wife of rocker Ozzy Osbourne planted a big kiss on one of her three dogs as they all snuggled together in her lap.
+She revealed in the caption that one of her animals is a real scene-stealer, and in the three slideshow images, focused on who tried to upstage their celebrity fur mom the most.

 Sharon appeared ageless in the snap.
 She wore loungewear in the form of a loose-fitting gray sweatshirt and pants.
 On her feet were a set of house slippers in a lighter hue.